Motorway Services Online

 M&S Simply Food was a revolution when it opened up on the motorways, with people discovering that service areas could be what they regarded (at the time) as being "decent".
 By the end of the decade the obsession had moved to Roadchef's partnership with McDonald's.

 For the smaller sites, an old design was welcomed back.
-In the 1970s, temporary service ares like Michaelwood and Burton-in-Kendal had basically consisted of a petrol station with a back door to the sales shop that non-fuel customers could use to grab a few bits.
+In the 1970s, temporary service areas like Michaelwood and Burton-in-Kendal had basically consisted of a petrol station with a back door to the sales shop that non-fuel customers could use to grab a few bits.
 This design was now being jazzed up a bit, adding a few food franchises, and appearing across the country like at Derby South and Leicester North and eventually all across Ireland.

 By the end of the decade just about everything was franchised, and the operators were even dipping into each others franchises, such as Welcome Break running the hotel at a Moto service area.